mukundgupta-1/Mukund-Gupta/README.md

 ## 🎓 I'm a BE - Mechatronics student at Thapar Institute

-* 💡   I like to explore new technologies and develop software solutions and quick hacks.
+* 💡   I like to explore new technologies in the field of robotics and try to provides a practical solution to the problem.
 * 🌱  I'm on track for learning more about Artificial Intelligence, Machine Learning, and Music :)
 * 👯  I’m looking to collaborate with anyone on projects.
 * 💬  Feel free to reach out to me for some interesting discussion.